beyond-the-cloud-dev/sosl-lib/website/docs/api/sosl-filters-group.md

 ## ORDER
 ### conditionLogic

-Set conditions order for SOQL query.
+Set conditions order for SOSL query.
 When not specify all conditions will be with `AND`.

 **Signature**